marios-code-path/kotlin-spring-reactive-shell/rsocket-security-basic/index.md

     }

 ```
-Whats happening is a usual test setup, but lets inspect what our test means.
+Whats happening is a usual test setup, but lets inspect what our test means:

 1) Using `@SpringBootTest` ensures we get full autowiring of our production code to setup the RSocket server.
 2) Create a requester that omits setup authentication metadata.